-January 4th - 6:00-9:00 pm.
+January 3rdh - 6:00-9:00 pm.
 3-hour essay exam.
-The essay exam is based on in-class lectures
+The essay exam is based on in-class lectures, your proposal, and field observations

-January 5th - students whose research proposals have been approved can begin data collection for their research.
+January 4th - students begin data collection for their research.

-January 11 - last day of data collection.
+January 12 - last day of data collection.
 Students must begin analyzing their data and writing their final report

-January 13 - Each student must hand in a final written paper by 6:00 PM detailing the results of their research.
+January 14 - Each student must hand in a final written paper by 6:00 PM detailing the results of their research.
 The paper must be written as a scientific article and include a TITLE PAGE, ABSTRACT, Introduction (brief theoretical statement indicating the research questions), METHODS (be extremely specific and detailed), RESULTS (present the data), DISCUSSION (describe how your results compare to similar research on other species or theoretical issues in the field), CONCLUSIONS (list 4 conclusions of your research), REFERENCES, TABLES, FIGURES.

-January 14 - Primate Behavior and Ecology Symposium on at La Suerte.
+January 15 - Primate Behavior and Ecology Symposium on at La Suerte.
 Each student will give an oral presentation sharing the results of their research project.
 Presentations cannot be read.
 You can use note cards note figures/tables/overheads to assist in the presentation.
 As in scientific meetings you will have a maximum of 15 minutes for the presentation and 5-10 minutes for discussion.

-PACK ON EVENING OF January 14 and CLASS PARTY!!!!
+PACK ON EVENING OF January 15th and CLASS PARTY!!!!

-January 15 SO LONG, FAREWELL, GOOD-BYE La Suerte!!!!!
+January 16th SO LONG, FAREWELL, GOOD-BYE La Suerte!!!!!
 Leave La Suerte and travel to San Jose for sight-seeing and tourist shopping Spend night at hotel in San Jose.